svs/smartmonkey/index.markdown

 layout: home
 ---
+## SmartMonkey Software Pvt.
+Ltd.
-## wrok.ae is the UAE's boutique technology and product engineering consulting firm.
+### A boutique technology consulting firm.

 We specialise in advising startups and enterprises in the areas of
+- software development
+- project management
 - leadership coaching
 - organisation and process design
 - maximising velocity and reliability and